fanurs/data-analysis-e15190-e14030/docs/README.md

     python -m http.server 6666
     ```
     Here, `6666` is just an arbitrary one-time port number.
 You may choose whatever you like, as long as it has not been taken by other users.
+    > :exclamation: For whatever reason, invoking `http.server` via the `-m` flag no longer works on Fishtank.
+If that is the case for you, try using the script at [here](https://gist.github.com/fanurs/2fb530d9f09bfa8dad8aa672f9d3d32c).
+As always, you can make this script an executable at, for example, `~/.local/bin`, for convenience.

 1.
     Now, open up the terminal on your *local* computer.
 We will be "listening" to the *remote* port number from our *local* computer.
 On Linux or Mac, open up a terminal and type the following command: